robrechtdr/design-patterns-in-libraries-and-code/README.md

     # Code to run after saving an instance of MyModel
 ```

 The receiver (using decorator pattern here) allows you to mark a function as an observer that tracks changes in the MyModel 'subject'.
-E.g. you can access a MyModel instance
-via the `instance` parameter as soon as a MyModel instance
+The handler is triggered as soon as you save a MyModel instance and gives access to
-is saved.
+the model instance (e.g. a particular user).

 ## Strategy (Behavioural)